MCP Overview

 1. Name the MCP: “Use kinetk to find trending content about luxury watches in the last 7 days.”

-2. Name the kind: “Submit an intelligence_discover job via kinetk for luxury watch culture 2026.”
+2. Name the kind: “Submit an insights job via kinetk for luxury watch culture 2026.”

 Without one of these cues, Claude/Cursor will answer from general knowledge and skip the MCP entirely — costing you nothing but giving you no real intelligence.